nikhil-sethi/multi-diffbot/README.md

 For the local planner, the packages is configured to use the `teb_local_planner` This has additional benefits over the basic ROSTrajectoryPlanner, as it allows the robot to move back- as well as forward.
 For more info, please check out the [teb_local_planner Wiki here](http://wiki.ros.org/teb_local_planner).

-The result of this `move_base` implementation can be seen in [this video](https://drive.google.com/uc?id=1aDXfBCpLTQjYPrEhuM-sRDxeSWZhZGoR), where [bullproof_sim.launch](#bullproof_simlaunch) is used to show the Navigation stack in action.
+> **NOTE:** You might need to install the TEB local planner if you don't have it.
+You can do this using `sudo apt-get install ros-noetic-teb-local-planner`

-# ToDo's
+# ToDo

 - Planning
-    - Optimal location calculation algorithm
+    - Optimal location calculation algorithm -- almost done
-    - Tune movebase params to match real mirte dynamics
+    - Add dynamic obstacles to move base
 - Perception
     - Detection algo
     - Publish map + poses on required topics
+    - Add the dynamic map
 - HRI
     - Behaviour trees
     - Handle mirte overtake request
 - Control
+    - Tune movebase params to match real mirte dynamics
 - Simulation
-    - Add farmer and bull robots + topics
+    - Add farmer and bull robots + topics --done
+- Project
     - Finalise ReadMe documentation with finished packages and camera instructions